Bayesian nonparametric discontinuity design: Introduction

-First, we frame the problem of detecting a difference between the two groups as Bayesian model comparison.
+Here, we provide a novel framework for such approaches, which we call `Bayesian nonparametric discontinuity design' (BNDD).
+The main innovations of \method are: First, we frame the problem of detecting an effect as Bayesian model comparison.
 Instead of comparing the pre- and post-intervention regressions, we introduce a continuous model and a discontinuous model.
-In the discontinuous model, observations before and after the intervention are assumed to be independent,while in the continuous model this assumption is omitted.
-We then quantify the evidence in favor of either model, rather than only for the alternative model, via the Bayes factor~\cite{Wagenmakers2007}.
-Furthermore, our approach makes it possible to compute the Bayesian model averaged effect size, which provides a more nuanced estimate compared to implicitly conditioning on the alternative model~\cite{Hoeting1999,Hinne2020}.

-Second, our approach is non-parametric and is based on Gaussian process (GP) regression.
-This means that we do not impose strong constraints on the functional form of the regression in our models.
-Instead, we specify a covariance function that describes how similar any two points of the response are, depending on the distance between their predictors.
-The result is a flexible model that can capture all sorts of nonlinear interactions between the assignment and the outcome variable.
-By appropriate selection of the GP covariance function, \method serves as an alternative for several traditional quasi-experimental designs.
-For instance, with a linear covariance function, \method can be used for linear RD.
-Alternatively, with an exponential covariance function \method serves as a non-parametric form of RD design.
-Finally, \method can just as easily be applied to multiple assignment variables~\cite{Reardon2012,Papay2011,Wong2013}, as we demonstrate in one of our examples.

-Third, in most methods for quasi-experimental design, a bandwidth parameter determines the trade-off between estimation reliability and the local randomness assumptions that are needed to draw causal inferences~\cite{Geneletti2015}.
-In \method, all observations are used to estimate both the continuous and discontinuous model, but by optimizing the length scale parameter of the GP covariance functions we control the sensitivity to different types of discontinuities and adherence to locality assumptions.
+In the discontinuous model, observations before and after the intervention are assumed to be independent, while in the continuous model this assumption is lifted.
+We quantify the evidence in favor of either model, rather than only for the alternative model, via Bayesian model comparison~\citep{Wagenmakers2007}.
+This enables the computation of the marginal effect size, which provides a more nuanced estimate compared to implicitly conditioning on the alternative model~\citep{Hoeting1999}.
+Furthermore, the model comparison approach automatically penalizes the discontinuous model for its additional flexibility~\citep{MacKay2002}.
+Second, we use Gaussian process (GP) regression to avoid strong parametric assumptions.
+The result is a flexible model that can capture nonlinear interactions between the predictor and outcome variables.
+Traditional assumptions, such as linearity, can still be implemented in our model by using the appropriate covariance function.
+At the same time, much more expressive covariance functions can be used, such as the spectral mixture kernel~\citep{Wilson2013}, that better capture long-range correlations, and lead to more accurate inference.
+Lastly, in most discontinuity-based methods for quasi-experimental design, a bandwidth parameter determines the trade-off between estimation reliability and the local randomness assumptions that are needed to draw causal inferences~\citep{Geneletti2015}.
+In \method, all observations are used to estimate both the continuous and discontinuous model, but by optimizing the length-scale parameter of the GP covariance functions we control the sensitivity to different types of discontinuities and adherence to locality assumptions.